datastaxdevs/workshop-graphql-netflix/README.md

 Use the token you previously generated.
 If you no longer have the token and did not download a .csv, you can generate a new token using [the instructions above](#2-create-a-security-token)

 You will also need the GraphQL Endpoint for your keyspace.
-First, go to the AstraDB connect page for your database.
+First, go to the Astra DB connect page for your database.
 ![graphql-endpoint-1](tutorial/images/graphql-keyspace-url-01.png)
 Then scroll down to find the endpoint for your keyspace.
 ![graphql-endpoint-1](tutorial/images/graphql-keyspace-url-02.png)